scchess/Qualimap/doc/tools.rst

   :dfn:`proportional`
     Each read is weighted according to the number of mapped locations.
 For example, a read mapped to 4 different locations will add 0.25 to the counts of each location.

+:guilabel:`Calculate 5' and 3' coverage bias`
+   When this option is selected coverage of 1000 most expressed genes is analysed to determine coverage bias in 5' and 3' ends of the genes.
+Note, that this option currently works only for canonical gene model as it presented in GTF file i.e. if `Feature ID` equals **gene_id** and `Feature type` equals **exon**, and also attributes must include **transcript_id**.

 Output
 ^^^^^^

-A two-column tab-delimited text file, with the feature IDs in the first column and the number of counts in the second column.
+A two-column tab-delimited text file, with the feature IDs in the first column and the number of counts in the second column, and overall calculation stats.

+The calculation stats include:

+  :dfn:`Feature counts`
+    Number of reads assigned to various features

+  :dfn:`No feature`
+    Number of reads not aligned to any feature

+  :dfn:`Not unique alignment`
+    Number of reads with non-unique alignment

+  :dfn:`Ambiguous`
+    Number of reads that align to features ambigously

+The following stats are calculate only if option `Calulate 5' and 3' bias` was set:

+  :dfn:`Median 5' bias`
+    For 1000 most expressed genes the ratio between coverage of 100 leftmost bases and mean coverage is calcualted and median value is provided.

+  :dfn:`Median 3' bias`
+    For 1000 most expressed gene the ratio between coverage of 100 rightmost bases and mean coverage is calculated and median value is provided.

+  :dfn:`Median 5' to 3`
+    For 1000 most expressed genes the ratio between coverag of 100 leftmost and 100 rightmost bases is calculated and median value is provided.